OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
-No JavaScript is required.
-The effect uses CSS transitions and transforms to smoothly expand a card when hovered over, revealing hidden content.
-This example uses plain CSS but could easily be adapted to use a CSS framework like Tailwind CSS.
+No JavaScript is required!
+This example uses pure CSS3 techniques.

 **Description of the Styling:**

-The card utilizes a single `<div>` element with nested content.
-The primary styling focuses on the transition property, applying it to `transform` and `box-shadow`.
-The `:hover` pseudo-class triggers the expansion.
-The `transform: scale()` function is used for the scaling effect, and `box-shadow` adds a subtle visual cue on hover.
-Padding and margins are used for visual spacing and layout.
+This example creates a card that expands vertically when hovered over.
+The expansion reveals hidden content within the card.
+The transition effect is smooth and visually appealing, achieved solely through CSS transitions and transforms.
+We'll use a simple structure with a container, an image, and some text to demonstrate.

 **Full Code:**